 Compression Chamber

-The diving contractor has specific responsibility to locate the nearest available compression chamber to the diving operation and to make arrangements and obtain contact details for the use of the chamber in the event of an emergency.
+Where diving projects fall under the Code of Practice for Inland Diving and Inshore Diving, the diving contractor has a responsibility to ensure the provision of facilities so that a diver can be recompressed in an emergency.
+This will involve locating the nearest available compression chamber to the diving operations and making arrangements and obtaining contact details for the use of the chamber in the event of an emergency.

 The emergency plan should record the suitable chambers which have been identified and the arrangements which have been made for emergency recompression throughout the course of the diving project.